Updated: September 2018

-- Ensure that all reasonable precautions are taken to prevent access to illegal content.
-Web filtering of internet content is provided by Exa Networks.
+- Ensure that all reasonable precautions are taken to prevent access to illegal and extremist content.
+Web filtering of internet content is provided by Smoothwall Appliance via Smarter Solutions.
+The provider blocks access to illegal child abuse images and content.
+The provider filters the police assessed list of unlawful terrorist content produced on behalf of the home office.
+The school is satisfied that web filtering manages most inappropriate content including extremism, discrimination, substance abuse, pornography, piracy, copyright theft, self-harm and violence.
 However it is not possible to guarantee that access to unsuitable or inappropriate material will never occur and we believe it is important to build resilience in pupils in monitoring their own internet activity.

 - Inform all users about the action they should take if inappropriate material is accessed or discovered on a computer.
-However deliberate access of inappropriate or illegal material will be treated as a serious breach of the AUP and appropriate sanctions taken.
+Deliberate access of inappropriate or illegal material will be treated as a serious breach of the AUP and appropriate sanctions taken.

-- Encourage teachers to check out websites they wish to use prior to lessons for the suitability of content.
+- Expect teachers to check websites they wish to use prior to lessons to assess the suitability of content.

-- Posting notices classrooms and around school as a reminder of how to seek help.
+- Post notices in classrooms and around school as a reminder of how to seek help.